-- In addition to maintaining existing vegetation on site, the tree cover on site should be increased.
-Tree plantation is one of the most important activities in maintaining environmental sustainability.
-In case some trees are falling in the building or service footprint and design cannot be altered, then those trees should be transplanted on the site itself.
-Care must be taken to increase the tree cover by at least 25 per cent, over the existing tree cover on site (in addition to the mandatory replantation - non-applicable in case of sites without any existing mature trees).
+- to the mandatory replantation non-applicable in case of sites without any existing mature trees).
 The trees and shrubs being selected for plantation on site must be of the native species.
 The top soil which was stored should be reapplied on site for the new landscape areas. - In addition to these, steps must be taken to reduce the environmental damage due to the construction process.
 A construction management plan must be prepared and implemented with distinct demarcation of various construction zones, construction materials storage yard, protected natural features and tree clusters, provision of soil erosion channels and sedimentation tank.